DevOps-Gilde/S2_Docs_GitHubActions/04_SetupWebsite.md

 https://`[yourWebAppName]`.azurewebsites.net/

-You should see a &quot;WELCOME TO WELCOME TO DEVOPS HACKATHON&quot; welcome screen.
+You should see a &quot;WELCOME TO MICROSOFT CLOUD GUILD&quot; welcome screen.

 Congratulations, you have deployed your first WebApp infrastructure.
  Now, you can go ahead and deploy some code to your WebApp.